shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ```

 ### 3.2 Set the grid theme
-Now that we have template ready, we just need to set it as the theme in grid factory.
+Now that we have template ready, we just need to set it as the theme in the grid factory.

 ```diff
 // src/Grid/Salesman/SalesmanGridFactory